-The Factory Secret Behind Your Gummy Vitamin Sale
+The Factory Secret Behind Your Gummy Vitamin Discount

 That moment you find a discount on your favorite gummy vitamins feels like a small victory.
 But if you've ever wondered why that price dropped or how a brand can afford to slash costs, you're asking the right question.
-The answer isn't found in a marketing meeting-it starts on the factory floor.
+The answer isn't found in a marketing meeting—it starts on the factory floor.
 As someone who's spent years in supplement manufacturing, I can tell you that not all discounts are created equal.
-Some are signs of brilliant logistics, while others might hint at corners cut.
-Let's follow the trail of that sale price all the way back to its source.
+Some are signs of brilliant logistics; others hide corners cut.
+Follow that sale price back to its source.

 Where Your Savings Really Begin